Timeline of reactions to the 2020 Hong Kong national security law (December 2020): Tsang Chi-kin reportedly gone into exile

-Office of the Privacy Commissioner for Personal Data issued an investigation report, stating that on 26 December last year, police officers displayed the ID card of Stand News reporter Ronson Chan in front of the camera for about 40 seconds at the Tai Po Mega Mall, violating the data protection of the Privacy Ordinance in principle.
-The police said they accepted the report and have reprimanded the police officer involved.
-Chan responded that he welcomed the Privacy Commissioner's report very much, but at the same time he said that the police deliberately violated the law and knowing that they violated the law.
+Tsang and three others were arrested in July 2022 when attempting to flee from Hong Kong to Taiwan.
+Police said that they had been hiding in safehouses for two years previously.
+He was sentenced on 18 October 2023 to 3.5 years in prison for rioting and assaulting a police officer after having pleaded guilty the previous month.
+The same day, he was handed a sentence of 11 months and two weeks for perverting the course of justice.

 23 December

 Jimmy Lai released on bail

 On 23 December, media tycoon Jimmy Lai was released on bail for HK$10 million, after his bail application was granted by High Court judge Alex Lee.
-But his bail conditions was very harsh, because he has to surrender his travel documents, not taking interviews with local and foreign media in any form, not leaving Hong Kong, not making any public statement which endangers national security, not meeting with foreign officials, no posting on social media, not publishing articles, but he only can go out for reporting to police.
+His bail conditions included surrendering his travel documents, not taking interviews with local and foreign media in any form, not leaving Hong Kong, not making any public statement which endangers national security, not meeting with foreign officials, no posting on social media, and not publishing articles; he could only go out for reporting to police.

 Chinese state-owned media have denounced Lai's release.
-People's Daily, a CCP mouthpiece newspaper, stated the release are severely undermining rule of law and he must be punished.
-Lai was described by the newspaper as notorious and extremely dangerous.
+People's Daily, a CCP mouthpiece newspaper, stated the release was severely undermining rule of law and he must be punished.
+Lai was described by the newspaper as "dangerous".